Trøndelag: Name

 The Old Norse form of the name was Þrǿndalǫg.
 The first element is the genitive plural of þrǿndr which means "person from Trøndelag", while the second is lǫg (plural of lag which means "law; district/people with a common law" (compare Danelaw, Gulaþingslǫg and Njarðarlǫg).
 A parallel name for the same district was Þróndheimr which means "the homeland (heim) of the þrǿndr". Þróndheimr may be older since the first element has a stem form without umlaut.

+The county and national governments have also approved a Southern Sami name for the county: Trööndelage.
+When it is used with the word for county, it is Trööndelagen fylhke.

 History

 People have lived in this region for thousands of years.
 In the early iron-age Trøndelag was divided into several petty kingdoms called fylki.
 The different fylki had a common law, and an early parliament or thing.
-It was called Frostating and was held at the Frosta-peninsula.
+It was called Frostating and was held at the Frosta peninsula.
 By some, this is regarded as the first real democracy.

 In the time after Håkon Grjotgardsson (838-900), Trøndelag was ruled by the Jarl of Lade.
 Lade is located in the eastern part of Trondheim, bordering the Trondheimsfjord.
 The powerful Jarls of Lade continued to play a very significant political role in Norway up to 1030.